Zettsuen/node-express-template/README.md

 # Zettsuen -- Node express project template --

 ##### Created with express and hbs.
-Nodemon recommended for testing with dinamic complite at Node
+Nodemon recommended for testing with dynamic complite at Node